rsms/inter/README.md

 # Interface

-Interface is a typeface specially designed for user interfaces, with excellent ligibility at small sizes.
+Interface is a typeface specially designed for user interfaces, with excellent legibility at small sizes.

 ![Sample](docs/res/sample.png)